Constraining Reionization with the $z \sim 5-6$ Lyman-$\alpha$ Forest Power Spectrum: the Outlook after Planck: The 1D Flux Power Spectrum at High Redshift

-The two panels of Figure~\ref{fig:ps1dz6} show the 1D flux power spectrum for the same simulations discussed in Figure~\ref{fig:ps1dzreion} (left panel) and Figure~\ref{fig:ps1dheat} (right panel) but now at $z=6$.
+The two panels of Figure~\ref{fig:ps1dz6} show the 1D flux power spectrum for the same simulations as discussed in Figure~\ref{fig:ps1dzreion} (left panel) and Figure~\ref{fig:ps1dheat} (right panel), but now at $z=6$.
 The color bands for each model indicate the variation in the 1D flux power spectrum due to $1\sigma$ changes in the mean flux.
-We can see that the overall scale of the flux power has increased compared to the values at lower redshift due to the decrease of the mean flux.
+We can see that the overall scale of the flux power has increased compared to the values at lower redshift due to the decrease in mean flux.
 As discussed above, the power increases with redshift as the mean flux goes down because this amplifies the fluctuations.
-Notice that the differences between the models has increased relative to $z\sim5$, especially for high-$k$ modes and for simulations where the heat injection is varied.
+Note that the differences between the models have increased relative to $z\sim5$, especially for high-$k$ modes and for simulations where the heat injection is varied.
 This is because at $z=6$, we are closer to reionization and therefore not only $\lj$, but also the other thermal parameters, $T_{0}$ and $\gamma$ (see Figure~\ref{fig:thermalhistory}), are still affected by the details on how $\HI$ reionization happened \citep{McQuinn:2016}.

-Data with size and $S\slash N$ comparable to our assumed mock is clearly within reach.
-For example $\sim 5$ such quasar spectra already exist in public telescope archives \citep{Becker:2015}, so a sample of $10$ would be accessible with modest allocations of an $8$ meter class telescope time.
-We have shown that the differences between models are bigger at $z=6$ that at lower redshift, compensating the possibly lower $S\slash N$.
-Therefore in order to understand how reionization heated the IGM and constrain both the reionization history and the heat injected, we need to push as far back into reionization epoch as possible where, not only $\lj$, but also $\gamma$ and $T_{0}$ still could have memory of reionization.
+Data with a size and $S\slash N$ comparable to our assumed mock are clearly within reach.
+For example, about $5$ such quasar spectra already exist in public telescope archives \citep{Becker:2015}, so a sample of $10$ would be accessible with modest allocations of an $8$ m class telescope time.
+We have shown that the differences between models are greater at $z=6$ than at lower redshift, compensating for the possibly lower $S\slash N$.
+In order to understand how reionization heated the IGM and constrain both the reionization history and the heat injected, we therefore need to push as far back into their reionization epoch as possible, where not only $\lj$, but also $\gamma$ and $T_{0}$ still could have memory of reionization.